rohenaz/bmap/README.md

 # bmap
 Bmap is a BOB parser for `B | MAP` OP_RETURN protocols.
 Bmap processes transaction outputs and transforms them into self descriptive js objects based on the OP_RETURN protocols it discovers in the data.

-While the release only supports B and MAP and AIP protocols, the idea is to support many more in the future.
+BMAPjs supports supports B, MAP, AIP, HAIP, and METANET protocols in both BOB and MOM formats.
+Support for more formats is planed.

 # Note